Creative Commons License 2023 Volume 10 Issue 1

 CONCLUSION

-During the research, it was found that the non-hormonal means used by us to prepare rams for the transition period do not have a negative effect on the body and allow us to improve spermatogenesis and increase testosterone levels.
+During the research, it was found that the non-hormonal means used by us to prepare rams for the transition period do not hurt the body and allow us to improve spermatogenesis and increase testosterone levels.

 ACKNOWLEDGMENTS: The work was carried out under the Institute's research project number 20.80009.5107.20: "Managementul potențialului genetic ai a producțiilor animalelor de rasă reproduse ai exploit în condițiile pedoclimaterice ale Republicii Moldova".